.png-674b52368b309.jpg)

 If you're using Laravel Sail, no changes are needed, and default values are good to go, otherwise, add the domains you use.

-As for tenant routes, after package installation, the new routes/tenant.php
+As for tenant routes, after package installation, the new routes/tenant.php is automatically created.

 In that file, you need to place the tenant routes.
-In our case, all routes from routes/web.php
+In our case, all routes from routes/web.php in the auth middleware group need to go into tenant routes.

 routes/web.php: